eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 There are two primary global topics used to propagate user operations (`UserOperationWithEntryPoint`) and aggregate user operation hashes (`NewPooledUserOperationsHashes`) to all nodes on the network.

-##### `UserOperationWithEntryPoint`
+##### `UserOperationsWithEntryPoint`

-The `UserOperationWithEntryPoint` topic is the concatenation of EntryPoint address and UserOperation message serialized using SSZ
+The `UserOperatiosnWithEntryPoint` topic is the concatenation of EntryPoint address and UserOperation message serialized using SSZ

 ##### `NewPooledUserOperationsHashes`